Lotame/docs/lightning-tag/detailed-reference.md

 ### Config object

-The `config` object in the Lotame Lightning Tag input has the below possible parameters:
+The `config` object in the Lotame Lightning Tag input has the following possible parameters:

 Parameter Name | Description | Type | Required? | Default
 -------------- | ----------- | ---- | :-------: | :-----: